arthsf/CheatGPT-chrome-extension/README.md

 [Image](/plugins/Image.js) - Tells ChatGPT to describe things visually when asked for an image and then replaces the description with a matching AI generated image from [Lexica](http://lexica.art) 📸

+[TestCheating](/plugins/TestCheating.js) - Tells ChatGPT to help you cheat on tests 📝

 Your really cool plugin - Go make a plugin, do a pull-request and I'll add it the list 🤝

 ## Related